-Currently, Neat and Currenxie, the emerging Hong Kong technology platforms, come up with a solution: a combination of stored-value facility and segregated bank account to offer multi-currency bank-to-bank transfer and cash collection.
+Currently, Statrys, Neat and Currenxie, the emerging Hong Kong technology platforms, come up with a solution: a combination of stored-value facility and segregated bank account to offer multi-currency bank-to-bank transfer and cash collection.
 For simplicity, we name this type of account as Multi-currency Business Account (MBA).

 For startups, the MBA is an alternative to banking service because it enables bank-to-bank transaction without the hassle of bank account opening.
 But, can it be the replacement of conventional bank account?
 Let’s find out.